Tinkerforge/doc/source/Tutorials/Tutorial.rst

 Phase 1: Testing
 ^^^^^^^^^^^^^^^^

-Build a Stack consisting of a Power-Supply with connected batterie, a Master Brick with connected Rotary Poti Bricklet and a DC Brick with connected motor (from bottom to top).
+Build a stack consisting of a Step-Down Power Supply with connected battery, a Master Brick with connected Rotary Poti Bricklet and a DC Brick with connected motor (from bottom to top).